 I’d also strongly recommend reading our is Amazon FBA still profitable piece as well, after reading this one.

-So, is Amazon FBA still worth it?
+So, is Amazon FBA still worth it in 2021?
 Here’s the scoop.

 - 2 The Downsides